ymichael/projectintern/index.md

 - Quora
 - Twitter

-_[*]_Taking international interns is harder for companies as they have to deal with the visa process and it costs more to fly you over and house you.
+[1] Taking international interns is harder for companies as they have to deal with the visa process and it costs more to fly you over and house you.

 Don't just restrict yourself to the companies here though.
 Applying to multiple companies greatly increases your odds of getting an offer (since tech companies are notorious for the false negatives in their recruitment process).